Kafka - How to Get Started

 Login

-You can try Kafka for 30 days as free, so just login into Kafka with your email.
-At GTM, click Triggers > Custom Events, and enter the event name as contact_lead.
-Get start with Kafka
+You can try Kafka for 30 days for free, so just log in to Kafka with your email.

-Once register with new email, you'll receive $400 credit as free trial for 30 days.
+Once you register with a new email, you'll receive $400 credit as a free trial for 30 days.

-Get start with event driven application with C#
+Get Started with an Event-Driven Application with C#

-Here, we enter the topic name manually at UI, we'll need to setup cluster key and secret later in order to communicate from c# client. create a kafka topic online
+Here, we enter the topic name manually in the UI.
+We'll need to set up a cluster key and secret later in order to communicate from the C# client.

-Click the Create Kafka cluster API key to get API key.
+Click the Create Kafka cluster API key to get the API key.

 Produce Data

-Follow is C# version of code to send message to kafka as string key and value
+The following is the C# code to send a message to Kafka as a string key and value:

 static void SendKafkaString(string topic, string key, string value)